Mikkel Carl, 2022

 The work

-Nevertheless, Mikkel Carl's bronze sculpture "Move to Zero" is an exact replica – you can't tell the difference even up close – of the Nike Air Max 90 that the artist always wears.
-This is because it was the model he wanted as a confirmation gift in 1990 but never got because they were too expensive.
-Now he has nine pairs; from brand new in stock to totally destroyed in the studio.
+Mikkel Carl's bronze sculpture is an exact replica, indistinguishable even up close, of the Nike Air Max 90 that the artist always wears.
+It was the model he wanted as a confirmation gift in 1990 but never got because they were too expensive.
+Now he has nine pairs, from brand new in the box to totally destroyed in the studio.

-Additionally, the work references the Van Gogh painting that forms the basis for the German philosopher Martin Heidegger's book "The Origin of the Work of Art."
-Here, the author describes the peasant shoes in the painting in detail, using them as a starting point for the analysis of human existence in the world.
-The only problem is that Van Gogh's painting does NOT depict a peasant's footwear but rather the artist's own worn-out boots.
-With a slight paraphrase of composer Arnold Schoenberg's pun, it might be put like this: One does not paint a pair of shoes, one paints the picture of a pair of shoes.
-Or with Magritte: This is not a shoe.
+The work also references the Van Gogh painting behind the German philosopher Martin Heidegger's book "The Origin of the Work of Art."
+There the author describes the peasant shoes in the painting in detail, using them as a starting point for an analysis of human existence in the world.
+The only problem is that Van Gogh's painting does not depict a peasant's footwear but rather the artist's own worn-out boots.
+With a slight paraphrase of composer Arnold Schoenberg's pun, it might be put like this: one does not paint a pair of shoes, one paints the picture of a pair of shoes.
+Or with Magritte: this is not a shoe.

 Cast bronze